Avi-Rathod/helmproj/templates/site-config/configure-elasticsearch/internal/storage/README.md

 1. Copy the StorageClass transformer from `$deploy/sas-bases/examples/configure-elasticsearch/internal/storage/storage-class-transformer.yaml` into the `$deploy/site-config` directory.

-2. Open the storage-class-transformer.yaml file for editing and replace `{{ STORAGE-CLASS }}` with the name of the StorageClass to be used by OpenSearch.
+2. Open the storage-class-transformer.yaml file for editing and replace `{{ .Values.STORAGE_CLASS }}` with the name of the StorageClass to be used by OpenSearch.

 3. Add the storage-class-transformer.yaml file to the transformers block of the base kustomization.yaml file (`$deploy/kustomization.yaml`).
 Here is an example: